furious-luke/django-address/README.md

 sub-classing `ForeignKey` fields.
 [Here's a link to the bug report](https://code.djangoproject.com/ticket/15184) and the patch I wrote to correct it.
 We're now at Django 1.7 and the patch I submitted has still not been included.
 It's a bit of a pain, but the patch still needs to be applied in order to use this app.
 Bummer.
+If you're not using the development version of Django, please use the `django-1.7` branch.

 **Update:** Django 1.8 no longer needs the patch.